 Got a question?
-The InstaGroup experts have put together some Double Glazing FAQs, along with advice on our other products and services.
-InstaGroup’s Double Glazing FAQs cover common queries, from when you need to replace windows and doors through to our initial survey and what happens at the installation.
+The InstaGroup experts have put together some Double Glazing FAQs, along with some advice on our other products and services.

 Book a new obligation survey and we can answer the questions that are unique to your home.

 How do I know if I need to replace a window or door?

 The lifespan of a window or door depends on the quality of the product and workmanship.

 Signs they may need replacing can include misted window units (due to failure of double glazing seals), warped or rotting timber frames and perished, peeling or discoloured plastic surrounds.
 If you have sash windows, you might notice they won’t open or close properly.
 You may also notice doors or windows rattling, or letting in draughts and cold, or the hinges, handles or locks may be broken.

 Upgrading to a new energy efficient front door or new double glazed windows can improve your home’s insulation and comfort, as well as enhancing its security and appearance.